simoncblyth/opticks/notes/optix7-preparation-overview.rst

     * separate Param.h ? its simple enough that having common param seems not so problematic
     * tuck rendering stuff into separate struct or just separate methods ?

-* bring CSG, CSG_GGeo and CSGOptiX under opticks umbrella joining QudaRap
+* DONE : bring CSG, CSG_GGeo and CSGOptiX under opticks umbrella joining QudaRap

+  * needs to be standardized, turn tests into ctest etc..

 How much of a separation between rendering and simulation ?
 DECIDED AS LITTLE AS POSSIBLE